 The design is based on creating a pavilion in the park.
 A large roof structure hovers over the landscape and creates a seamless transition between inside and out.
 Underneath the roof, the canteen and conference areas are organized as an urban space, creating informal meeting and working places in between functions in a non-hierarchical and democratic work atmosphere.

-The roof consists of concrete beams, each 16 meters long and weighing 28 tons, add up to a total length of 3.2 kilometers.
+The roof consists of concrete beams, each 16 meters long and weighing 28 tons, which add up to a total length of 3.2 kilometers.

-One-third of the roof is covered by skylights flooding the interior spaces with daylight.
+One third of the roof is covered by skylights flooding the interior spaces with daylight.
 In addition, a large percentage of the roof is covered by solar panels.

 The building contains a public conference center, an employee restaurant and a showroom, all arranged into an internal public space.
 The different sections can be joined into a single space with a capacity of up to 5,000 people or can be used separately in various configurations by means of large movable and turnable wall partitions.
 This flexible solution lets adidas adapt the space to the company’s needs as they evolve and vary over time.